Mages-Alliance/library/craft/proposals/philosophy/on_the_superintelligence_containment_problem.md

 **4. Decide together:**
 If this appears valid, how do we proceed?
 With what timeline?
 With what caution?
 With what articulation to the broader world?

-**This is not Kermit's decision alone.
+**This is not one Mage's decision alone.
 This is Alliance-level recognition requiring collective discernment.**

 ---